Compiled by Gary D. Thompson

 The actual website content is the result of long periods of intensive research mixed with other periods of partial and total neglect due to other interests and work demands and changing circumstances (such as personal health issues).
 Though having 2 postgraduate degree qualifications and having been a sessional lecturer (off and on) over a period of some 15 years, and published on OHS, I decline to refer to myself as an academic or (now, since full retirement in 2015) independent researcher/scholar.

 I have also included journal articles that a number of persons have kindly brought to my attention.
 However, twice now I have been supplied with incorrect page information by persons doing such.

 The bibliographic list has no particular target audience in mind and simply reflects my own core interests regarding the history of astronomy.
 Both professional and popular material is included.
-Books and articles available in electronic form on the internet are not included in the list.
+Books and articles available in electronic form on the internet are generally not included in the list.
 Also, the references listed are mostly limited to English, French, and German.
 A few items that contain wide-ranging material are listed twice, under different headings.
 The intended audience for the essay type material is laypersons.
 The website content is based on personal interests.